tkhamvilai/tkhamvilai.github.io/_pages/about.md

 Welcome to Dr. Khamvilai's Research Lab.
 This website is still under a construction.
 You can visit [the Pennsylvania State University Unmanned Aerial System Research Laboratory (PURL)](https://purl.psu.edu) in the meantime.

-Feel free to send me an [email](mailto:thanakornkhamvilai@gmail.com) if you have any questions.
+Feel free to send me an [thanakorn.khamvilai@ttu.edu](mailto:thanakorn.khamvilai@ttu.edu) if you have any questions.